casopisdrakkar/oar/README.md

 ### Generating the web page

-Run the jarfile, it expects directory with issue sources.
+Run the jarfile.
+There are following parameters:

+*   required path to the Drakkar sources.
+Point it to the directory with cloned Git repo, such as `/home/drakkar/clanky`.
+Note that this directory must contain the `content` subfolder with directories that correspond to the issue numbers.
+*   optional directory that will contain the generated site.

+Example usage:

+    java -jar ./target/oar-0.2-SNAPSHOT-jar-with-dependencies.jar /home/drakkar/clanky

 # Architecture